Updated extract from: Apeiron, Vol. 2, Nr. 1 January 1995

 homogeneity

-origin of the background radiation observed from space, constitute an
+non primeval origin of the background radiation observed from

-the Universe were recently presented in international meeting.
-(Marmet
+in the Universe were recently presented in international

 <><><><><><><><><><><><>